Guest post by Ally

 In the developed world, having easily accessible water is not considered a luxury, but although we take running water for granted, the fact is that less than 1% of all fresh water in the world is easily accessible to humans.

 In under-developed countries, more than 884 million people lack easy access to safe, clean water, and this number is still growing.
 This means that only about one in every eight people has water when and where they need it.
 This alone should motivate you to use water sparingly, but in addition to this; using water, particularly hot water, contributes to global warming by increasing the emissions of greenhouse gases.
 The average family in the developed world uses about 500 litres of water per day, which produces around 1.5 tons of greenhouse gasses every year.
-Click to continue…
+Continue reading 5 Ways to Save Water So That You Can Save Money & the Environment

 Guest post by Yvonne Lee of www.bargainhunter.com.au